blakeblackshear/frigate/docs/docs/configuration/index.md

 # NOTE: Can be overridden at the camera level
 record:
   # Optional: Enable recording (default: shown below)
+  # WARNING: If recording is disabled in the config, turning it on via
+  #          the UI or MQTT later will have no effect.
   # WARNING: Frigate does not currently support limiting recordings based
   #          on available disk space automatically.
 If using recordings,
   #          you must specify retention settings for a number of days that